 * Euro wilts as tensions between Ukraine & Russia flare up

-* Euro zone inflation a larger risk after German CPI stays low
+* Euro zone inflation a further risk after German CPI stays

 By Ian Chua